blipson/fundamentals-of-computer-graphics/assignment0/README.md

 **NOTE: This documentation section is taking the place of explanatory comments baked within my code in order to stay in line with the [industry standard](https://bpoplauschi.github.io/2021/01/20/Clean-Code-Comments-by-Uncle-Bob-part-2.html) on code commenting.**

 ### Main
-This function both runs the program, and describes at a high level what's happening within the program. `checkArgs()` will perform validation to ensure that the command line arguments passed in are correct, then it will read the optional `pattern` argument to determine which pattern to draw.
-Next, it reads the input file contents and validates that it has the correct content.
-Next it converts the width and height into valid positive integers, throwing exceptions if they're negative or invalid.
-Finally, it opens the output file and writes the header and content to it.
-Once finished, it closes the file and ends the program.
 ```c
 int main(int argc, char* argv[]) {
     checkArgs(argc, argv); // Perform validation to ensure the command line args passed in are correct.